 SAFE Housing Project

-The SAFE (Secure, Accessible, Friendly, Equal) Project has been investigating current housing provision and housing options available to lesbian, gay, bisexual and transgender (LGBT) people as they get older.
-The Project has been conducted in London and Shropshire, with focus groups and a survey, and the findings from the study will be disseminated to a range of housing providers, government agencies, charities and LGBT community groups and advocates, in addition to LGBT people themselves in July 2016.
+The SAFE (Secure, Accessible, Friendly, Equal) Project used focus groups and a survey to investigate the current housing provision and housing options available to lesbian, gay, bisexual and trans (LGBT*) people as they get older.
+A total of 201 people, living in London or Shropshire and aged 50-86, participated in the research, making it the largest study of its kind in the UK to date.
+Findings from the study were disseminated in July 2016 to a range of housing providers, government agencies, charities and LGBT community groups & advocates, in addition to LGBT* people themselves.

-For more information please contact the lead project investigator, Andrew King email@example.com 01483 686982.
+For more information about the study please contact the lead project investigator, Andrew King.